The Peace Kids: Reception

 Art journalist Zipa Kampinski of Israel's largest newspaper, Yedioth Ahronoth, dedicated an entire article to the new Kiss mural on Frenkel street, titled "Sparkle on Frenkel Street" in which she wrote:At first glance it seems like an innocent, almost childish painting.
 But first glances may be deceiving.
 It turns out John Kiss is not a fool.
 He only appears to be a goody two shoes.
 He dreamed of doing this painting for many years. [...]
 The characters are the main thing.
 They are not just two children walking into eternity embraced; these are two charged political symbols.
 The Israeli one: Srulik of the famous cartoonist and illustrator Dosh, a character born as early as 1956.
 And the other a Palestinian: Handala, the well-known refugee figure of cartoonist Naji al-Ali, first published in 1969.
 And now, in this new work, Srulik and Handala are embracing, walking together on such a high wall that it would be difficult to erase the possibility they represent.
 What gift could have made our streets happier than this one?The work was received with mixed criticism.
-It was called "naïve" and "delusional" by both Israeli and Palestinians.
+It was called "naïve" and "delusional" by both Israelis and Palestinians.
 Israeli illustrator and Bezalel Arts Academy professor Michel Kichka wrote:I, too, have seen this large-scale graffiti [...]
 It is doubtful whether such a painting could have been created in the lives of Al-Ali and Dosh.
 Dosh was a nationalist right-wing, Ali was opposed to Israel's very existence.
 Nevertheless, this naïve painting has a spirit of reconciliation and brotherhood that warms the heart.The work was considered "an optimistic piece" according to Forward Magazine.
 As such, it suited Kiss's wish to bring "happiness" to the viewers of his work.
 Some commented that "this hug shows John Kiss's commitment to peace.”
 Others saw it as a "yearning of Kiss for peace, essentially asking, 'why can't we all just get along.'"

 Art scholar Stav Shacham noted that "putting these two characters together, hugging, walking together on a path that we cannot see just yet, but there is a lot of optimism here."
 She called the work "one of the most beautiful works of art we have in Florentin."